Policy Boot Camp 2020

 Last year over 250 students took part in UCL’s Global Citizen Programme and the 2019 Boot Camp with over 30 students gaining a paid internship.

-The 2020 Policy Boot Camp, brought to you by the University of Manchester and University College London, will help you make sense of the policy making process.
-With an introduction to policy making led by Prof Andy Westwood, and workshops devised by professionals from across the sector, this course is perfect for anyone interested in public policy.
-You’ll tackle tough policy challenges and develop imaginative and urgently-needed responses to real-world problems.
-You’ll meet new people and work with diverse groups to get to grips with the basics of the policy world.
-Following the course, there will be opportunities for paid internship placements at a range of policy organisations across the country.
+The 2020 Policy Boot Camp, brought to you by the University of Manchester and University College London, supported students in making sense of the policy making process.
+With an introduction to policy making led by Prof Andy Westwood, and workshops devised by professionals from across the sector, this course included:

 What We Do